iluwatar/java-design-patterns/tolerant-reader/README.md

 ## When to Use the Tolerant Reader Pattern in Java

-* Use when a system needs to consume data from external sources that may change over time.
+* Apply the Tolerant Reader pattern when your system consumes data from evolving external sources, maintaining efficiency and data integrity.
 * Applicable when backward compatibility is required in API design.
 * Suitable for integration scenarios where different systems exchange data and evolve independently.